Events for February 4, 2023 › History › – Events Calendar

 Allen Chapman Student Union 440 S Gary Ave, Tulsa

 Early Oklahoma: Black Hope/Black Dreams features the accomplishments of three individuals who had a vision for greater opportunity and equality for themselves and others.
-Edward (Edwin) Preston McCabe arrived in Oklahoma Territory in 1889.
-He was experienced in finance, law, land development and politics.
-McCabe sought a place where African Americans could establish their own […]
+Edward (Edwin) Preston McCabe arrived in […]

 Free